AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Optional Remarks for Students : `remark`

-Allows adding, editing or removing remarks for a student
+Allows for adding, editing or removing remarks of a student.

 Format: `remark INDEX r/REMARK`